 Our impartial Careers Education, Information, Advice and Guidance (CEIAG) commitment to our students

 In keeping with our commitment to provide students with outstanding careers guidance and tailored support when choosing their next step after school, we will now be using Unifrog; an award-winning, online careers platform.
-All students in Years 10, 11, 12 and 13 now have access to this excellent website and we hope to have Years 7, 8 and 9 on board in the summer term 2021.
+All students in Years 7 through to Year 13 now have access to this excellent website.

 The Unifrog platform is designed to support learners in making the most informed decisions about their futures and has a range of tools that are suitable for all year groups.
 Each student has their own personal account that provides a wide range of information related to their interests and aspirations.
 Key features of the platform include: